William Parsons, 5th Earl of Rosse: Early life

 He was the son of Lawrence Parsons, 4th Earl of Rosse and Frances Cassandra Hawke.
 Lord Rosse was educated at Eton College and Christ Church, Oxford.
 He subsequently studied farming in Denmark.

 Lord Oxmantown was commissioned into a militia battalion of the West Yorkshire Regiment in 1896 and promoted lieutenant shortly afterwards.
 He was commissioned as a regular officer in the Coldstream Guards in 1897, but transferred to the Irish Guards on its formation in 1900.
 He was promoted captain in 1900 and major in 1906.

 Inheritance and later life

 He resigned his commission in 1908 on inheriting his peerage and served as Lord Lieutenant of King's County from 1908 to his death.
 He was elected as an Irish representative peer in 1911.

 He returned to military service in the First World War, serving as a Major with the Irish Guards.
 He was Second-in-Command of his Battalion at Festubert on 10 May 1915 when he was very severely wounded in the head by a piece of shell.
 He was returned home to Birr Castle, County Offaly, where he died on 10 June 1918 at the age of 44.
 He is buried in the family vault at the Birr Old Graveyard.

-In February 1919 it was reported that Estate Duties of 13% were levied on Lord Rosse’s Estate, meaning that the total value exceeded £250,000.
+In February 1919 contemporary newspapers reported that the value of Lord Rosse's personal estate in England and Ireland was £18,322, and that Estate Duties of 13% were levied on the whole of his estate (including entailed property), indicating that the total value of Rosse's estates was between £250,000 and £300,000.